taitulism/Bootstruct/Docs/Hooks.md

 The App Hooks Folder
 --------------------
-Up until now it was all about the web-root folder, `www`.
+Up until now it was all about the web-root folder, `api`.
 Bootstruct app level hooks are put in another folder.
 On init Bootstruct looks for a folder whose name is like your web-root folder's name with a trailing: "**_hooks**" in its name.
-If your web-root folder is `www`, Bootstruct will look for a folder named `www_hooks`:
+If your web-root folder is `api`, Bootstruct will look for a folder named `api_hooks`:
 ```
 ├── myProject
 │   ├── node_modules
 │   ├── server-index.js
-│   ├── www
+│   ├── api
-│   └── www_hooks   <──
+│   └── api_hooks   <──
 ```